cedsummit/hack-page/README.md

 hack-page
 =========

-Stand alone organisation, activity and information page for your hack event.
+Stand alone organisation, activity and information app for your hack event.